I am the author of four books for children and families.

 Please Don’t Give Me a Hug!
 (Star Bright Books 2021)

 There are children and children at heart who enjoy a solid bear hug, and there are many who don’t.
 I am a hugger.
 As a mother, grandmother, and school librarian, I have learned to wait to be invited into hugs.

 This book is about consent and the many other ways to say “Hello, I see you,” ways that are just as dear as hugs.
 I hope that from an early age children can learn to speak up about the ways they want to be greeted.
-I also hope the huggers and non-huggers—young and older—who share this book will remember the value of these many gestures that show we care about one another.
+I also hope the huggers and non-huggers—young and older—who share this book will honor children’s preferences and promote the value of these many gestures that show we care about one another.